Rdfing/interAdsFoam/README.md

 ## Description
 This solver is developed to simulate turbulence mixing and chemical adsorption in urban water treatment systems.
 The solver integrates VOF with chemical adsorption.

+- Fluid interface capture inherited from interFoam
+- Darcy and Forchheimer momentum sink for reactor
+- Turbulence modeling is suppressed in reactor (granular Reynold number too small, laminar flow)
+- Non-equilibrium (Langmuir-like) adsorption model
+- Hydrodynamic dispersion coefficient tensor can be defined by longitudinal and transverse dispersivity
+- First-oder time splitting for transport and reaction (for now)
+- Stiff ODE solver for reaction

 Here is an example
 ![Alt Text](https://github.com/Rdfing/interAdsFoam/blob/main/example.gif)